 D.D.
 Blanchard Magnolia

-The simple-care large, incomparably fragrant flowers are the result of a new and enhanced D.D.
+The simple-care, large, incomparably fragrant flowers result from a new and enhanced D.D.
 Blanchard magnolia tree.

 In contrast to the shiny green leaves with bronze-brown undersides, magnolia blossoms are milky white.